0xSolanaceae/proXXy/README.md

 - Add support for HTTPS proxies.

 ## Added Features
+- Verified proxies are written to checked file.
 - Improve error handling and logging for more informative feedback to the user.
 - Added a function to remove duplicate proxies from the generated lists.
 - Added a function to regularize proxies by removing trash values.